 As assistant dean of external relations, she oversees the alumni relations, and communications and marketing departments, manages the Campbell Law Connections mentorship program, and serves as a liaison to the Campbell Law Alumni Association.

 In 2017, Triangle Business Journal awarded Sherron with its 40 Under 40 Award.
 Three years prior, the same publication presented her with its 2014 Women in Business Award.

 In 2016, under Sherron’s leadership, Connections won the E. Smythe Gambrell Professionalism Award from the American Bar Association, effectively showcasing the program as the model for all others to follow.

-Sherron joined the Campbell Law administration as the director of alumni relations & annual giving on Sept.
+Sherron joined the Campbell Law administration as the director of alumni relations and annual giving on Sept.
 24, 2012, and was later promoted to assistant dean of external relations on Jan.
 1, 2014.
-A 2010 Campbell Law graduate, Sherron served as an associate attorney at Martin & Jones, PLLC in Raleigh prior to returning to her alma mater.
+She served as assistant general counsel for Campbell University from July 2018 to December 2019.

 Sherron served as an associate attorney at Martin & Jones in Raleigh from 2010-12, representing clients in personal injury, products liability, and medical malpractice cases.

 She is married to Neill Sherron and they have a son, Fitz.